-Galileo Galilei (2) published the book Dialogue Concerning the Two Chief World Systems in 1632.
-This work placed the sun rather than the earth at the center of the universe.
-Pope Urban VIII subsequently referred Galileo to the Inquisition for this teaching, and his books were placed on the banned book list.
+Galileo Galilei (3) published Dialogue Concerning the Two Chief World Systems in 1632.
+This work placed the sun rather than the Earth at the center of the universe.
+Pope Urban VIII subsequently referred Galileo to the Inquisition for this teaching, putting his books on the banned list.

 “It is startling to realize how much unbelief is necessary to make belief possible.
 What we know as blind faith is sustained by innumerable unbeliefs.” — Eric Hoffer

-A person with an open mind does not reject new ideas, they evaluate it.
+A person with an open mind does not reject new ideas; they evaluate them.
 If the new data is valid, it becomes a part of their worldview.
 They avoid the effects of cognitive dissonance altogether.

 The overriding strategy is simple.
-By denying scientific principles one may maintain any paradox or contradictions.
+By denying scientific principles, one may maintain any paradox or contradictions.
 So a person with religious beliefs learns to reject new ideas.
-If it does not align with their current beliefs, the new data is rejected outright.
-This creates the mental distress of cognitive dissonance.
+The new data is rejected outright if it does not align with their current beliefs.
+It creates the mental distress of cognitive dissonance.

-For instance, when someone believes everyone outside their belief system is evil, then they view outsiders as enemies, as devils and demons, not people.
+For instance, when someone believes everyone outside their belief system is evil, they view outsiders as enemies, as devils and demons, not people.
 However, if they encounter an outsider, it makes them uncomfortable.
 They don’t know why they feel this way.
 They run into a paradox.
-Someone reasonable doesn’t believe the same things they do.
+Not everyone believes the same things they do.
 It causes physical or mental distress.
 That’s because outsiders are supposed to be unreasonable and evil.

 The outsider isn’t acting as expected, so they face a personal paradox.
 How can someone who is evil be genuine and kind?
 Their first choice is to uphold the values of worldview and maintain the paradox.
 To reduce these types of encounters with outsiders, they ostracize themselves.
 They restrict personal and business contacts to other like-minded believers.

 Cognitive dissonance causes mental stress.
 It comes from trying to reconcile conflicting ideas.
 It creates a paradox we cannot solve.
-Parents who follow a religion indoctrinate their children in the same beliefs at early ages.
+Parents who follow a religion indoctrinate their children with the same beliefs at an early age.
 So this mental stress becomes a part of life.

-When something doesn’t fit into the existing worldview or paradigm, it causes mental and physical pain.
+Something that doesn’t fit into the existing worldview or paradigm causes mental and physical pain.
 So, we must make some choices.
-One must either reject the new data or change their existing paradigm to align with the valid information.
+One must either reject the new data or change their current paradigm to align with the valid information.

 For those entrenched in belief systems based on mythology, cognitive dissonance is not just painful; it’s scary.
 It becomes easy to trigger fear when you tie your identity to the belief system.
-When truth is subjective, this fear doesn’t go away; it gets transferred to something else.
+When the truth is subjective, this fear doesn’t disappear; it gets transferred to something else.

-If what we believe is wrong, it fractures their identity.
-Hardcore and extremists confine friendships with those who share the same narrow cultural narrative.
+If what we believe is wrong, it fractures our identity.
+Hardcore and extremists confine friendships with those with the same narrow cultural narrative.
 But it is hard to break free when you live in a culture where the dominant cultural folklore is controlling and unhealthy.
 The outward expression of different opinions may not be prudent.
 Some cultures protect their religion with penalties punishable by death.

 We contrast the above with the religions of the Abrahamic tree.
 They prohibit freethinking.
 They base their paradigms on inconsistent and contradictory texts they assimilated from earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Since they are just rebranded and renamed versions of these earlier mythologies, they contain justification for every social evil, from genocide to genital mutilation.